The best things to do in Gastown are a great reflection of the area’s vagrant past and trendy, sophisticated present.

-As Vancouver began to grow in the early 20th century, the city’s centre gradually shifted West towards Granville Street, and Gastown began to fall into decline.
-This was further compounded by the arrival of the Great Recession.
+As Vancouver grew in the early 20th century, the city’s centre gradually shifted West towards Granville Street.
+This led Gastown to a slow decline, which was further compounded by the Great Recession.

 Construction of the proposed development would have required the complete demolition of Gastown, Chinatown, and Strathcona.